ronin-rb/ronin/man/ronin-decode.1.md

 `-p`, `--php`
 : Decodes the data as a PHP string.

+`--python`
+: Decodes the data as a Python string.

 `-R`, `--ruby`
 : Decodes the data as a Ruby string.